Understanding SMART on FHIR

 2. The launch URL is a Redox URL, which Redox uses to look up your dashboard configuration, then redirects the request to the authorization server.

-3. The patient or provider is prompted to authorize your application—not Redox—to access the relevant data.
+3. The authorization server prompts the patient or provider to authorize your application—not Redox—to access the relevant data.

 4. The patient or provider is redirected back to Redox.